Section bending also called profile bending, uses a section bending machine that is done in a wide variety of metals in various ways.

 What is the principle of cold rolled section bending?

 The most common profile roll bending process is the 3-roll roll bending process:

 The bending takes place between three points.
 As the diagram shows, no bending takes place until the section touches all three points or rollers.

 Cold bending takes the material past its yield point which strain hardens the steel to some degree.
-Some of the yield plateau has to be used, so in general plastic design is not recommended.
+Some of the yield plateaux have to be used, so in general plastic, design is not recommended.

 The toughness of the steel can also change, particularly at small radii.
-It is worth emphasising that at most radii found in structural applications, the changes are modest.
+It is worth emphasizing that at most radii found in structural applications, the changes are modest.

-For normal low carbon steels and including structural steel, the strain induced during the bending process produces no real problems, as he material exerts the same elastic characteristics in the elastic range.
+For normal low carbon steel and including structural steel, the strain-induced during the bending process produces no real problems, as the material exerts the same elastic characteristics in the elastic range.

 This is the maximum stress that the material can be subjected to and still spring back, or return to its original length.

 The yield point or elastic limits is shown as point ‘A’ on the figure below, a typical stress-strain curve.
-A stress less than the yield strength will not permanently bend the material.
+Stress less than the yield strength will not permanently bend the material.

 The amount of stress to apply to the material being bent is in area ‘C’, which is the plastic region.
 These lines show how, when the stress is removed, the material will spring back to a length somewhat smaller than when the stress was being applied.